The Vocal Mixing Chain Explained

 Stage 2: compression

 Vocals are dynamic — singers get loud and quiet within a phrase.
 Compression evens that out so every word sits at a consistent level and stays audible in the mix.
 Many engineers use two gentle compressors in series rather than one heavy one, because splitting the gain reduction across two stages sounds smoother and more transparent.
+If you are still getting comfortable with the controls, our walkthrough on how to compress vocals covers threshold, ratio and attack in detail.

 Compression goes after the clean-up EQ so the compressor is not reacting to low-end rumble you were going to remove anyway.